SyedTahirHussan/syedtahirhussan/README.md

-👋 Welcome to Syed Tahir Hussan’s GitHub
+👋 Welcome to my GitHub profile

 🧠 About Me
-I am a researcher and software engineering professional with a strong focus on artificial intelligence advancements in the software development lifecycle.
-My work is dedicated to exploring and expanding the use of AI tools to enhance productivity, streamline workflows, and address emerging challenges in the software engineering process.
+I am a researcher and software engineering professional with a strong focus on artificial intelligence advancements in the software engineering.
+My work is dedicated to exploring and expanding the use of AI tools/agents to enhance productivity, streamline workflows, and address emerging challenges in the software engineering process.

 I aim to contribute to the community by sharing impactful AI-driven projects and insights, particularly at the intersection of AI and software engineering.